Guedelho/my-learning-path/content/blog/aws-certified-cloud-practitioner/part-1/index.md

 See you 👍

-<small>Disclaimer: This series is based on the Zero to Mastery AWS Certified Cloud Practitioner Course</small>
+<small>Disclaimer: This series was based on the Zero to Mastery AWS Certified Cloud Practitioner Course</small>